beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 If the player opens a chest, there are different chances of different effects.

-Once a chest is opened, it is replaced by an empty room.
+Once a chest is opened, it is replaced by an empty room, except in the case of a gas chest.

 | Probability | Effect            |
 |:-----------:|-------------------|